-Not only does the plugin have a 4.5 star rating at more than a million active installs, it also made waves in May last year when Automattic acquired WooCommerce’s parent company WooThemes.
+In this tutorial, we are taking a close look at WooCommerce, which is the most well-known and by far most popular WordPress ecommerce plugin.
+Not only does it have a 4.5 star rating at more than five million active installs, it also made waves when Automattic acquired its parent company WooThemes in 2015.

 Pretty impressive for one plugin, right?
 So, what makes WooCommerce so successful?

-By now, it should be apparent why WooCommerce is so popular.
-Let’s take a look at how to use it, shall we?
+By now, it should be apparent why the plugin is so popular.
+Let’s move on to the WooCommerce tutorial then, shall we?

 Just like any other plugin, you can download and install WooCommerce via the Add New button in the Plugins menu.

 Search for “WooCommerce,” hit Install Now and activate the plugin after it has been downloaded.

 As soon as WooCommerce is active, it should start the configuration wizard.